On December 4, 2010, Yemin Orde Youth Village was hit hard by the largest wildfire in Israel’s history.

 Return to the Village

 Rebuild and Recovery

 Today, Yemin Orde has completed a five-year rebuilding project.
-Trees and gardens are replanted, the Village’s aging infrastructure brought up to modern standards and new homes, offices and a new library stand in place of those destroyed by the fire.
+The Village’s aging infrastructure is now up to modern standards and new homes, offices and a new library stand in place of those destroyed by the fire.
 Additionally, there is a new entrance and a new perimeter road circling the Village for all vehicles, thereby making the central areas safer for pedestrians.